Government debt: Exchange rate risk

 While U.S. Treasury bonds denominated in U.S. dollars may be considered risk-free to an American purchaser, a foreign investor bears the risk of a fall in the value of the U.S. dollar relative to their home currency.
 A government can issue debt in foreign currency to eliminate exchange rate risk for foreign lenders, but that means the borrowing government then bears the exchange rate risk.
 Also, by issuing debt in foreign currency, a country cannot erode the value of the debt by means of inflation.
 Almost 70% of all debt in a sample of developing countries from 1979 through 2006 was denominated in U.S. dollars.

-Implicit and contingent liabilities
+No included or implicit debt

 Most governments have contingent liabilities, which are obligations that do not arise unless a particular event occurs in the future.
 An example of an explicit contingent liability is a public sector loan guarantee, where the government is required to make payments only if the debtor defaults.
-Examples of implicit contingent liabilities include ensuring the payment of future social security pension benefits, covering the obligations of subnational governments in the event of a default, and spending for natural disaster relief.
+Examples of implicit contingent liabilities include ensuring the payment of future pension obligations, covering the obligations of subnational governments in the event of a default, and spending for natural disaster relief.